 We are experiencing high volumes to our service center at the current time.

 As a result, our customers have a lengthy wait before an agent can answer their call.
 At the moment, we are focusing our resources to servicing customers with flights within the next 48 hours.

 Yes.
-To minimize health risks to passengers and staff, we are taking the following proactive measures on our flights as of March 20.
+To minimize health risks to passengers and staff, we are taking the following proactive measures on our flights.